App icons and branding

 Brand color

-The --bg-color flag (or brand.bgColor in config) controls three things at once:
+The --bg-color flag (or brand.colors.background in config) controls three outputs:

 - The Android adaptive background layer: a solid color that fills the full 108dp canvas behind your logo.